mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ Each box represents a feature, and each curve between boxes represents that you can navigate from one feature to another.

-^ If a feature's directly depends on the code of the features it can navigate to, it means we must build all destination features before we can build the parent feature.
+^ If a feature depends on the code of the features it can navigate to, it means we must build all destination features before we can build the parent feature.
+And not just the destinatinos, but also the destinations of the destinations, and on and on.

 ^ This means that leaf nodes will build super quickly because they basically have no dependencies, but as you work your work up the tree things will get slower and slower to compile.